xgrg/xgrg.github.io/content/2020-02-03-regions-of-interest.md

 ## TL;DR

  > <div style="padding:20px; text-align:justify; background-color:#222222">
- > This post describes an end-to-end analysis workflow based on
+ > This post describes a basic end-to-end analysis workflow based on
- > regions-of-interest.
-Such workflows rely on typical operations
+ > regions-of-interest using simulated data.
+It relies on typical operations
  > e.g. extracting values, merging them with covariates, plotting, performing some
  > linear regressions or group comparisons, which have been turned to Python code
- > in a package called [roistats](https://github.com/xgrg/roistats), presented here. </div>
+ > in a package called [roistats](https://github.com/xgrg/roistats). </div>

 ##  Collecting mean values from atlas regions

-In this example, we will first generate some maps (N=50) with some random values over an MNI brain mask.
+In this example, we generate some maps (N=50) with some random values over an MNI brain mask.
 They will be like our individual (subject-level) maps.

-We will then extract the ROI values from these simulated maps.
-You may use your own maps directly.
+Regions-of-interest will be defined over these simulated maps and descriptive values will be extracted from these regions.
+Real images may be used instead (provided they are in the same reference space).

 #### Generating random maps (optional)